sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 8) advertised-speeds - to set interface advertised speeds
 9) advertised-types - to set interface advertised types
 10) type - to set interface type
+11) mpls - To add or remove MPLS operation for the interface

 From 201904 release onwards, the “config interface” command syntax is changed and the format is as follows: